 To view the latest Customer Satisfaction figures please go here

 If you want to complain about CEDR please read our Complaints Procedure document.
 Once you have read the Complaints Procedure and you want to submit your complaint, please use our online Complaints Form here or download and complete the Adobe form using the link below.
+Please note that adjudicator decisions are out of scope and are unable to reviewed or appealed.
+Also, if a customer or subscribing company wish to bring a complaint about CEDR, they must pay their own costs of preparing the complaint.

 Yes, you are able to withdraw your case at any point and take the matter to another forum.
 However, once an adjudicator’s final decision is issued, you are only able to accept or reject the decision.